agnash/peoples-pixel/README.md

-# photo-booth
+# PortaBooth

-Project combines a Raspberry Pi and Arduino Uno, along with necessary peripherals, to form a system capable of performing user-initiated image capture, such as would be typical in a "photo-booth" machine.
+This project combines a Raspberry Pi and Arduino Uno, along with necessary peripherals, to form a compact system capable of performing user-initiated image capture and presentation, such as would be typical in a "photo-booth" machine.